metamug/mason/README.md

 [![Build Status](https://travis-ci.org/metamug/mason.svg?branch=master)](https://travis-ci.org/metamug/mason)

-Mason is an open-source, ultra-lightweight data access layer for REST resources designed to be used in Java web applications.
+Mason is an open-source, lightweight data access layer for REST resources designed to be used in Java web applications.
 It handles incoming API requests and routes the parameters to these resources.

 ### Mason Resources